-From Narrogin, drive West on Clayton Road for 18km then turn right up the gravel Rosedale Road, and after a further 3km turn right again at the sign to Contine Hill.
+From Narrogin, drive West on Clayton Road for 18km turn right up Rosedale Road (gravel) for 4km, turn right again at the sign to Contine Hill for 2km to the picnic area.

 The Firetower Loop walk (450m 15 minutes) is a short meander along the edge of the breakaway to the two fire lookout points.
 The dense ironstone soil here has similar sparse proteaceae vegetation to breakaways in Foxes Lair with the notable exception of the stunning pink Isopogon crithmifolius, and the secretive King Dryandra Banksia proteoides.